-Fans of the under-the-sea cartoon characters will enjoy this chance to interact with their favorite characters from SpongeBob in this memory challenge game.
+Fans of the under-the-sea cartoon characters will enjoy this chance to interact with their favorite Spongebob characters in the SpongeBob Challenge.
 You'll fill orders for the hungry customers of the Krusty Krab, but the tasks become trickier as you go along, so pay attention!
 After every shift, you'll get your score and see how you did.

 It's only natural that Amazon would combine its affinity for books with the Echo, and the result is Amazon Storytime, which offers a selection of short stories for kids ages 5-12.
-Kids (or adults) can ask Alexa to tell them a story, pulled from Amazon's Rapids collection.
-Amazon also says Audible integration is on the way to provide an even broader library.
+Kids (or adults) can ask Alexa to tell them a story, pulled from Amazon's Rapids collection and a selection of Audible short stories.